amoilanen/WordTree/README.md

 18. Constructive proof that a meta-grammar/meta-language for the selected languages exists: the number of primitive grammatical constructs is finite and by defining how to combine them for any language and providing a means to accomodate the next grammatical construct from some language we can build the full meta-grammar/meta-language.
 Discuss how the next grammatical constructions can be accomodated.

 19. Languages tend to use same grammatical constructions for things as for persons when they are performing some actions
+20. Persons performing actions do not have articles in languages that allow article usage, most likely because it is concrete enough